Perth railway station (Scotland)

-Perth railway station is a railway station located in the city of Perth, Scotland, on the Glasgow to Dundee line, and the Highland Main Line.
+Perth railway station is a railway station located in the city of Perth, Scotland, on both the Glasgow to Dundee line and the Highland Main Line.
 It is managed by ScotRail, who provide almost all of the services (along with LNER and the Caledonian Sleeper).

 It is sited 151 mi 25 chain from Carlisle, measured via Stirling, Cumbernauld and Motherwell, and approximately 47 mi 68 chain from Ladybank (thus approximately 86 mi 77 chain from Edinburgh Waverley via Kirkcaldy and Inverkeithing).